Understanding Call Grading

 Get a big-picture view of sentiment trends for a campaign or across all campaigns over a specific period—just tweak the filters.

-The Call Analytics panel allows you to see analytics for specific calls to your business, including Call Sentiments (see Accessing Your Recordings and Transcripts for details on reviewing these calls).
-Not only that, but you can arrange calls by their sentiment scores to quickly identify which interactions were the most positive, neutral, or negative.
+The Call and Text Messaging Log (formerly referred to as the Call Analytics panel) allows you to see analytics for specific calls, including Call Grades.
+You can arrange calls by their grades to quickly identify which interactions were the most positive, neutral, or negative.

 3. Compare Performance Panel

-Compare sentiment across campaigns with a handy graph.
-Select your campaigns, pick “Call Sentiment,” and set your date range.
+Compare Call Grading across campaigns with a handy graph.
+Select your campaigns, pick “Call Grading,” and set your date range.

 Here’s the math behind the magic: